D4rk-Side/DNS-Changer/README.md

 We welcome your contributions to this project!
 If you have an idea for an improvement, feel free to open a new [Issue](https://github.com/Amirmohammad-Seifi/DNS-Changer/issues) or submit a [Pull Request](https://github.com/Amirmohammad-Seifi/DNS-Changer/pulls).

 #### License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file for more details.